annegentle/wadl2rst/README.md

     [wadl_path]:
         title: [book_title]
-        output_directory: [output_directory]
+        output_file: [output_file]
+        preamble: [preamble]

 - *wadl_path*: Path to the WADL file to process, can be relative or absolute
 - *book_title*: Book title as shown on the title of the RST pages
-- *output_directory*: Target directory to put the results into, can be relative or absolute
+- *output_file*: Target file to put the results into.
+The path name can be relative or absolute
+- *preamble*: Optional preamble text you want to insert into the resulting RST page.

 Place the config file in a directory near where the WADL files can have their entity references and request example inclusions properly resolved.
 For